FREQUENTLY ASKED QUESTIONS

 Lady Vipers Lacrosse High School athletes play both Fall & Spring seasons unless involved in Fall VHS UIL Sports, Band or Cheer.
-Fall practice begins early September, 4:10-6:00, FPMS (Four Points Middle School) upper field.
+Fall practice begins September, 4:10-6:00, FPMS (Four Points Middle School) upper field.

 - High School: September